Paper Tube Co.EPR Calculator

 Every value below is editable by a Paper Tube Co. admin via the admin panel.
 Each edit writes an audit log entry that is kept indefinitely.
 The methodology page is regenerated automatically on every settings change — so the documentation you’re reading reflects the values the calculator is using right now.

-Last value updated: May 13, 2026.
+Last value updated: June 4, 2026.

 Paper Tube product specs